Chart Color Schemes

 Residential development activity is lower than average in Dubbo Surrounds according to AreaSearch's national comparison of local real estate markets

-Dubbo Surrounds has recorded approximately 17 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, 85 homes were approved, with an additional 4 approved so far in FY26.
-On average, each dwelling built over these years brought in 2.8 new residents per year, reflecting strong demand that supports property values.
+Dubbo Surrounds recorded approximately 17 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, 85 homes were approved, with an additional 4 approved so far in FY-26.
+Each dwelling built over these years attracted an average of 2.8 new residents per year, reflecting strong demand that supports property values.

-The average construction cost value of new homes is $273,000, which is below regional norms, indicating more affordable housing options for purchasers.
-This financial year has seen $4.8 million in commercial development approvals, demonstrating the area's primarily residential nature.
-Compared to the Rest of NSW, Dubbo Surrounds has approximately half the rate of new dwelling approvals per person and ranks among the 14th percentile nationally, suggesting limited housing choices for buyers and supporting demand for existing homes.
-The current development activity is lower than national averages, reflecting market maturity and possible development constraints.
+The average construction cost value for new homes was $273,000, which is below regional norms, indicating more affordable housing options.
+In FY-26, $4.8 million in commercial development approvals have been recorded, demonstrating the area's primarily residential nature.
+Compared to Rest of NSW, Dubbo Surrounds has roughly half the rate of new dwelling approvals per person and ranks among the 14th percentile nationally, suggesting limited choices for buyers and supporting demand for existing homes.
+This activity is also lower than the national average, indicating market maturity and possible development constraints.

 New development consists of 90% detached dwellings and 10% medium to high-density housing, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
-As of now, there are an estimated 1404 people in the area per dwelling approval, reflecting its quiet, low activity development environment.
-Future projections indicate Dubbo Surrounds adding 645 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+The estimated population density per dwelling approval is 1404 people, reflecting its quiet, low-activity development environment.
+Future projections estimate Dubbo Surrounds will add 645 residents by 2041 based on the latest AreaSearch quarterly estimate.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development